 Massively multiplayer: the best MMOs on PC in 2020

 Here are the four WoW Shadowlands covenants, in alphabetical order — which is also the order you’ll see them in as you level.
 We’ve included the information that pertains to all players; keep in mind that in addition, each of the 12 World of Warcraft classes will have signature abilities specific to them for each Covenant.
-Also know that this information was accurate at the time this story was published; Blizzard is still making changes to Covenants in beta testing, so they may tweak or replace abilities and features.

 The four WoW Shadowlands covenants are: